 - Check and correct writing with the help of writing tools

 At this stage, the learning burden deepens.
 However, what kids learnt at this stage is built on their foundation acquired during primary 1 and 2.
 By the end of primary 4, they should be able to hold real, intelligible conversations.
 They’ll also begin to develop a streak of empathy.
 For example, you may encounter them distinguishing the emotions portrayed in the contents.
-Also, as of how kids may be, one of their characteristics at this age could include impatience.
+Also, as of how kids are, one of their characteristics at this age could include impatience.
 However, you’d be pleased to know that they’re starting to learn how to focus and exercise patience while listening to others.

 Primary 5 & Primary 6